easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20190909
+## started "large scale" work
+started the development of *runLargeScale.m* to run a large number of simulations in parallel and save everything for post processing. the controllers (gains) should be saved previously and loaded for the simulation instead of calculating them every time. the simulation is done with `parsim()` and `io` is defined now mostly for different query points.

+a post-processing script was also developed. currently, it's for spotting singularity and making sure the simulations were correct. a real analysis should be developed later.

+## modularization of the system
+frankly speaking, I don't have the correct idea of modularization of a control problem.
+I should have clearly defined all the I/Os for each module and setup boundaries for them. it's a bit late b/c so much had been done already. but at least I could try to keep that in mind from now on.

+to compare different controllers, other modules, like the control plant should be the same. in my case specifically, the encoder model (quantizer + zero-order hold) should be a part of the control plant model. the angle compensation and other things should be done after this and outside of this. also, reference signal should be the same.
+Lei also pointed out that I shouldn't quantize reference signal and angle compensation in the controller b/c controller should be relatively independent of the resolution of the encoder. this controller should work for a wide range of encoder resolutions. the controller doesn't need to be changed with a different resolution.

+thus, these changes were saved in the new version of *disturbTest.slx*.

+## misc
+- updated all the controllers in *disturbTest.slx* to have encoders (quantizater + zero-order hold) and kept the name. the old version was saved as *disturbTest_bak.slx* for backup and quick roll-back.

+- corresponding to the adoption of the encoder model, the way to plot joint angles in *plotScript.m* was also updated.

 # 20190905
 new beginning (IMPORTANT)
 ## yesterday meeting recap